 Brussel sprouts are loaded with great health benefits and are the ideal food if you are looking for something hearty and low in calories.
 One cup of cooked brussels sprouts contain about 56 calories and it’s packed with vitamin K1, iron, potassium, vitamin C, fiber, folate, manganese, choline, B vitamins, and antioxidants!

 Brussel sprouts help protect against cancer, provide bone building Vitamin K, boosts the immune system, fight inflammation, and heart disease, restores digestive health, protects skin and eye health, proper nerve function, improves brain health, help maintain a healthy pregnancy, balances blood sugar which fights diabetes, and it supports both Phase 1 and Phase 2 detoxification!

-Butternut squash is low in fat and great source of dietary fiber!
-It provides significant amount of potassium, vitamin B6, folate, vitamin C, vitamin A, and antioxidants!
+Butternut squash is low in fat and a great source of dietary fiber!
+It provides a significant amount of potassium, vitamin B6, folate, vitamin C, vitamin A, and antioxidants!

 Butternut squash help prevents high blood pressure, promotes regularity, improves eyesight, keep bones strong, protects your skin, boosts immune function, reduces inflammation, and aids in weight loss!

 1 Pound of organic Brussel sprouts (sliced in half)

 1/2 cup of organic hazelnut